 Info.
 Arch.
 (IA)

-Headspace was an app that really helped me get through the chaos of 2020.
+Headspace was an app that helped me get through the chaos of 2020.
 Having something so accessible and wise in my pocket always seemed to be quite a powerful tool for a human dealing with human things, especially lately.
 When I tried Calm, I found its name ironic when using their annoying navigation to find something interesting.
 That's why I thought it would be an excellent project for some card sorting research.

 Calm is a meditation, sleep, and relaxation app.
 It has over 2 million subscribers making it one of the most successful products available in the meditation space today.

-Out of all the meditation apps out there, Calm is certainly one of the highest quality.
+Out of all the meditation apps out there, Calm is undoubtedly one of the highest quality.
 Checking it out myself, I found their website clean and clear but found a different story entirely when I started using their mobile app, which is the most common product format for most current Calm subscribers.

-When first landing on the homepage, I felt overwhelmed by the amount of options available to me.
+When I was first landing on the homepage, I felt overwhelmed by the available options.

-The rows of categories ranged from 'Sleep' to 'Mental Fitness' and prioritized a 'Quick & Easy' section near the top, assuming for me that's what I wanted.
+The rows of categories ranged from 'Sleep' to 'Mental Fitness' and prioritized a 'Quick & Easy' section near the top, assuming that's what I wanted.
 I also found the vertical and horizontal scrolling combination a bit jarring and unwelcoming.

-Overall, the homepage seemed to serve only as an overview of what Calm offers rather than being apparently user-centric.
+Overall, the homepage seemed to serve only as an overview of Calm's offers rather than being user-centric.

-When you enter the 'Meditate' section in Calm, you are greeted with a side-scrolling navigation at top that is 30 pixels tall.
+When you enter the 'Meditate' section in Calm, you are greeted with side-scrolling navigation at the top that is 30 pixels tall.
 The screen will only allow you to see a fifth of the categories at a time.
-There are 18 categories which seemed to be a bit excessive to me.
-This made me immediately miss Headspace's clean progressive disclosure and distinct categories.
+Eighteen types seemed to be a bit excessive to me.
+This made me immediately miss Headspace's clean, progressive disclosure and distinct categories.